- Optional ½ Day Workshops | (Requires Separate Registration)

 8:00 – 8:30 Continental Breakfast

-CAR-T is an advancing field utilizing a person’s native immune system to target cancer cells and induce cell death.
-This novel therapy has received FDA approval in select Hematologic Malignancies with ongoing clinical trials for further advancement.
-Mitigation and management of CAR-T related toxicity as well as the timing of this novel therapy is a focus of many current clinical trials.
+Cellular therapy, in particular CAR-T and Bispecific Antibodies is an advancing field utilizing a person’s native immune system to target cancer cells and induce cell death.
+This novel therapy has received FDA approval in select Hematologic Malignancies with ongoing clinical trials for further advancement as well as use in solid tumor malignancies.

-This presentation will review the basic principles of clinical trial design and challenges encountered while conducting clinical trials.
-Dr. Mandrekar will explain the importance for upfront investment in planning by the study in terms of endpoints, databases, recruitment of participants and handling of missing data.
-He will provide the audience with a few do’s and don’ts of clinical trial monitoring using real life examples from other clinical trials.
+This presentation will review the basic principles of clinical trials design and conduct as well as a glimpse into the future of cancer clinical trials landscape.
+Dr. Mandrekar will explain the importance for upfront investment in planning by the study team in terms of endpoints, databases, recruitment of participants and handling of missing data.
+She will provide the audience with tips on best practices when it comes to monitoring of clinical trial using real clinical trials examples.

 Dr. Bentley-Hibbert will discuss the role of imaging interpretation and updated imaging criteria clinical trials.